20148957/civ-ipriot-smiley/knowledge_and_evidence.md

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.

-     > Your answer here
+     > Abstract class

   2. **Class Implementation:** `Blinkable` is a class intended to be implemented by other classes.
 What generic term describes this kind of class, which is designed for implementation by others? **Clue**: Notice the lack of any concrete implementation and the naming convention.

-  > Your answer here
+  > Abstract class

   3. **OO Principle Identification:** Regarding your answer to question (2), which Object-Oriented (OO) principle does this represent?
 Choose from the following and justify your answer in 1-2 sentences: Abstraction, Polymorphism, Inheritance, Encapsulation.

-  > Your answer here
+  > Abstraction.
+The class cannot be instantiated directly, and it defines a method without implementing it.

   4. **Implementation Flexibility:** Explain why you could grant the Sad Smiley a blinking feature similar to the Happy Smiley's implementation, even without directly using `Blinkable`.

-  > Your answer here
+  > We defined the blink function within the Sad class itself and implemented it.

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.